-Homeopathy in dog cancer is a mixed bag in terms of the literature, but it may be useful for certain cancers.
+Using homeopathy for dog cancer is a mixed bag in terms of the literature, but it may be useful for certain cancers.

-To read the abstract, click here.
-One reason this is a remarkable result is that brain cancer, in particular in veterinary medicine, is so difficult to treat.
+Brain cancer, in particular in veterinary medicine, is extremely difficult to treat.
 Very, very few have access to the facilities needed to diagnose and treat brain tumors in the dog.

 Ruta 6 is made from the common rue, otherwise known as the “herb of grace”.
 This is a shrub that is used both in medicine and also as a cooking herb.
-However, please note that this plant is not the same as the homeopathic remedy, and extracts can cause some potent effects including causing abortions.
+However, please remember that using the plant itself is not the same as using the homeopathic remedy, and potent extracts can cause some potent effects including causing abortions.
 Read more here.

-In some in vitro (literally, “in glass”, or in test tubes, as opposed to living bodies) studies showed that homeopathic remedies were able to cause cancer cells to commit suicide.
+Some in vitro (literally, “in glass”, or in test tubes, as opposed to living bodies) studies showed that homeopathic remedies were able to cause cancer cells to commit suicide.
 Hey, apoptosis is a good thing!

 In this study, homeopathy was found to slow the rate of growth of prostate cancer cells that were implanted in lab rats.
-There was no effects on cancer cells that were exposed to any of the five homeopathic remedies.
-It seems that the remedies were able to alter the rats physiology enough to increase their bodies’ ability to fight the tumors a bit.
+There were no effects on cancer cells that were exposed to any of the five homeopathic remedies.
+It seems that the remedies were able to alter the rats’ physiology enough to increase their bodies’ ability to fight the tumors a bit.

 However, the evidence for using homeopathy across the board for cancer does not exist.
 Take a look at these tidbits.

 What is the bottom line?
-If your dog is suspected of having a brain tumor, contact a vet with knowledge of homeopathy and consider ruta 6.
-Also, if your dog has prostate cancer, you may be well served getting homeopathic intervention.
+If your dog is suspected of having a brain tumor, contact a vet with knowledge of homeopathy and consider Ruta 6.
+Also, if your dog has prostate cancer, you may be well served to get homeopathic intervention.
 Since options are usually limited in these cases and side effects pretty limited, homeopathy is one possibility that could (maybe) make a difference.
-(See the last post on contacting an “alternative” vet.)

 For more on dog cancer treatments that you may have not heard of before, see The Dog Cancer Survival Guide.